TohWenXiang/my-procedural-terrain-generator/README.md

         - [ ] for the 2nd dimension
         - [ ] and the 3rd dimension
     - [ ] Convert to HDRP or URP?
+    - [ ] Fix issue with lacunarity and persistance